pal-priyanshi/pal-priyanshi.github.io/index.md

 layout: default
 ---

-Hi, my name’s Max!
-I’m a doctoral researcher at the University of Oldenburg’s Department of Philosophy.
+Hello there!
+My name is Priyanshi and I am an incoming Master's student at Aalto University, majoring in Speech and Language Technologies under the Computer, Communication and Information Sciences program.
+Previosly, I worked at SPIRE Lab at the Indian Institute of Science, Bengaluru with Prof. Prasanta Kumar Ghosh and Prof. Chiranjeevi Yarra.
 If you want to know more about me, feel free to take a look at

 + my [education](./education.md),
 + my [employment](./employment.md),